sinyman/devopsWithDocker/2_part/README.md

 ## Exercise 2.9
 [All the necessary files can be found here](./ex_2_9)

-I did some changes to the Dockerfiles and built them as v3, which is what was used in compose.
+I did some changes to the Dockerfiles and built them as v3, which is what was used in docker-compose.yml.
+The new Dockerfiles can be found in the `frontend` and `backend` directories.
 All of my struggles with this exercise was due to a rouge / missing in nginx.conf :/

 ## Exercise 2.10